 Not gonna lie though… it’s not all rainbows and unicorns all the time.
 I have more skeeter bites on my body than I can count.
 Yesterday I drilled Tom in the face with my PB paddle because we both went for the same ball #ouch

-And my sleeping pad popped a hole somewhere in New Mexico last summer and I forgot to replace/repair it before our ride so I have to blow it up again in the middle of the night 😂 And finally, the flies in cattle country.
+And my sleeping pad popped a hole somewhere in New Mexico last summer and I forgot to replace/repair it before our ride so I had to blow it up again in the middle of the night every night 😂 And finally, the flies in cattle country.
 Dayum.
 I’ve never seen so many flies… they land on everything!
 Like my food- after they sit on 🐄 💩 All this and more comes with the territory and makes the easy days that much easier.

 We’ve met some fellow bike travelers the past few weeks, most of them cycling across the country.
 It’s going to be a lot of fun keeping up with them when we get home.
 Pedal on friends, Mike and Steve aka the Ready Riders, Steve and Sissel from the UK, and Mike and Sue who are finishing up their last leg of pedaling the perimeter of the lower 48 states.